 Andalusia is an incredibly beautiful and diverse region in the south-west of Spain.
 It is home to spectacular mountains and beautiful beaches lining the Mediterranean Sea.
 Visit one of the historic cities including Seville, Granada, Córdoba, Ronda or Cádiz.
 Don’t miss the beautiful Pueblos Blancos, white villages scattered across the countryside.
 There are so many to choose from and one is more beautiful than the other.

-Let’s see what are the most beautiful places and things to do in Andalusia:
+Let’s see what are the best places and things to do in Andalusia:

-1. Granada and the Alhambra – the most beautiful monuments of Andalusia
+1. Granada and the Alhambra – the best places of Andalusia

 If you are planning a trip to Granada, a visit to the Alhambra should definitely not be missing from your itinerary.
 This Moorish palace is one of the most famous monuments in Andalusia and is steeped in history and architectural beauty.